zanfire/sip-0x/README.md

 sip-0x
 ======

-A SIP stack impelemented with C++ 11
+A SIP stack implemented with C++ 11.